InderSethi/InderSethi/README.md

 - 👋 Hi, I’m @InderSethi
 - 👀 I’m interested in Coding, Enginnering Tasks
 - 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on Projects based impacting world
+- 💞️ I’m looking to collaborate on Projects that positively impacts the world
 - 📫 How to reach me | mail me at indersethi@gmail.com
  || www.indersethi.com